-We have implemented a comprehensive compliance program to identify and deter healthcare violations by employees and other third-parties that perform services for us.
-Notwithstanding our compliance program, it is possible that governmental authorities may conclude that our business practices do not comply with current or future statutes, regulations, agency guidance or case law involving applicable healthcare laws.
-In addition, we are subject to the risk that a person or government could allege such fraud or other misconduct, even if none occurred.
-If any such actions are instituted against us, and we are not successful in defending ourselves or asserting our rights, those actions could have a significant impact on our business and financial results, including, without limitation, the imposition of significant civil, criminal and administrative penalties, damages, monetary fines, disgorgements, possible exclusion from participation in Medicare, Medicaid and other U.S. healthcare programs, individual imprisonment, other sanctions, contractual damages, reputational harm, diminished profits and future earnings and curtailment of our operations.
+We have implemented a compliance program to help identify and deter healthcare violations by employees and other third parties that perform services for us.
+Notwithstanding our efforts, it is possible that governmental authorities may conclude that our business practices do not comply with current or future statutes, regulations, agency guidance or case law involving applicable healthcare laws.
+In addition, we are subject to the risk that a person or government could allege violations of such laws, regulations and other obligations, or that fraud or other misconduct has taken place, even if none occurred.
+If any such actions are instituted against us, those actions could have a significant impact on our business and financial results, including, without limitation, the imposition of significant civil, criminal and administrative penalties, damages, monetary fines, disgorgements, possible exclusion from participation in Medicare, Medicaid and other U.S. healthcare programs, individual imprisonment, other sanctions, contractual damages, reputational harm, diminished profits and future earnings and curtailment of our operations if we are not successful in defending ourselves or asserting our rights.
 Defending against any such actions can be costly, time-consuming and may require significant financial and personnel resources.
 Therefore, even if we are successful in defending against any such actions that may be brought against us, our business may be impaired.
-If any of the above occur, it could have a material adverse effect on our liquidity and financial condition
+If any of the above occur, it could have a material adverse effect on our liquidity and financial condition.

-To obtain the necessary device approvals or clearances from regulatory authorities for our product candidates, we will have to conduct various preclinical and clinical tests, which may be costly and time consuming, and may not provide results that will allow us to seek regulatory approval or clearance.
+To obtain the necessary device approvals or clearances from regulatory authorities for our product candidates, we will have to conduct various pre-clinical and clinical tests, which may be costly and time consuming, and may not provide results that will allow us to seek regulatory approval or clearance.

-The number of preclinical and clinical tests that will be required for regulatory clearance or approval varies depending on the disease or condition to be treated, the method of treatment, the nature of the device, the jurisdiction in which we are seeking approval or clearance and the applicable regulations.
-Regulatory agencies, including those in the United States, Canada, Europe and other countries where medical devices and products are regulated, can delay, limit or deny approval of a product for many reasons.
+The number of pre-clinical and clinical tests that will be required for regulatory clearance or approval varies depending on the disease or condition to be treated, the method of treatment, the nature of the device, the jurisdiction in which we are seeking approval or clearance and the applicable regulations.
+Regulatory agencies, including those in the U.S., Canada, Europe and other countries where medical devices and products are regulated, can delay, limit or deny approval of a product for many reasons.
 For example, regulatory agencies:

-- · may not deem a technology or device to be reasonably safe or effective for any intended use or indication; - · may interpret data from preclinical and clinical testing differently than we do; - · may determine our manufacturing facility or processes do not comply with Quality System regulations; - · may conclude that our device does not meet quality standards for durability, long-term reliability, biocompatibility, electromagnetic compatibility, or electrical safety; and - · may change their approval or clearance policies or adopt new regulations.
+- may not deem a technology or device to be reasonably safe or effective for any intended use or indication; - may interpret data from pre-clinical and clinical testing differently than we do; - may determine our manufacturing facility or processes do not comply with Quality System regulations;

+- may conclude that our device does not meet quality standards for durability, long-term reliability, biocompatibility, electromagnetic compatibility, or electrical safety; and - may change their approval or clearance policies or adopt new regulations.